JezSw/nekRS/doc/source/glossary.rst

     SYCL
       A higher-level programming model for :term:`GPU`'s and other accelerators maintained by the Khronos Group

+    TKE
+      Turbulent kinetic energy

     UIUC
       The University of Illinois at Urbana-Champaign

-    TKE
-      Turbulent kinetic energy

-    EOS
-      Equation of state

-    LES
-      Large Eddy Simulation